wirc-sjsu/firebench/docs/how_to/review_weather_station_qc.md

   --log Caldor_weather_qc.log
 ```

-The processor normalizes source timestamps to UTC while retaining the station timezone, converts
+The processor interprets every Synoptic timestamp as a UTC wall-clock value while retaining the
+station timezone as descriptive metadata.
+A timestamp's explicit `Z` or numeric offset does not
-numeric sensor-height strings, removes only rows that are exact duplicates across timestamp and
+shift its displayed clock time.
+The processor also converts numeric sensor-height strings, removes
+only rows that are exact duplicates across the timestamp and all observations, replaces
-all observations, replaces physical-bound violations with NaN, and excludes stations with no
+physical-bound violations with NaN, and excludes stations with no
 finite supported observations in a required window.
 These deterministic actions are
 `auto_accepted`; a reviewer may still override them.
 Conflicting duplicate timestamps and invalid
 or decreasing time axes are quarantined from the candidate and require a decision.